 Dr. Gempesaw obtained his B.A. in Economics from Ateneo de Davao University in the Philippines, M.S. in Agricultural Economics from West Virginia University, and Ph.D. in Agricultural Economics from Pennsylvania State University.

 He is married to Clavel Albay Gempesaw who earned her M.A. and Ph.D. in Urban Affairs and Public Policy from the University of Delaware, and they have two sons.
 Daniel completed a double degree with honors (magna cum laude) in Mathematics and Mechanical Engineering and a minor in Physics from the University of Delaware and an M.S. in Mechanical Engineering from Georgia Tech.
 David completed a double major with honors (summa cum laude) in Accounting and Finance and a double minor in Economics and Jazz Studies from the University of Delaware.
-He is a certified public accountant and will graduate with an M.A. in Economics from Miami University in August 2014.
+He is a certified public accountant and completed his M.A. in Economics from Miami University.